-We’re always on the lookout for engaging news stories, op-eds, guides, and features here at The Loadout about all things esports, streaming, and the world of console games.
+We’re always on the lookout for engaging news stories, op-eds, guides, and features here at The Loadout about competitive and console gaming.

 If you think you have just the story for us, you can find out how to pitch it below.